microsoft/FluidFramework/packages/dds/tree/docs/wip/cell-model.md

 Dynamically-sized fields can be thought of as having list-like behavior: elements can be added anywhere in the list and removed at will which makes the list dynamically grow and shrink.
 Dynamically-sized fields typically start out empty of any cell.

-The low-level edits that such fields might support are as follows:
+The low-level edits that such fields might support can decomposed as follows:

 - Insert: allocate and fill a cell